Thirty years of JET: countless treasured memories and priceless gaffes | The Japan Times

 One day someone said, “Oh, your boss, he loves English.”
 I realised that my correcting him had stopped him from ever speaking the language to me again.

+By the time I was set to leave my placement, I’d gained a reputation for two things: singing “Take Me Home, Country Roads” by John Denver at karaoke parties and not crying during graduation ceremonies.
+So the teachers and students at Kashishi Junior High on the island of Tsushima conspired to make sure I finally shed some tears during my farewell ceremony.

-lways been warm and welcoming to me — I truly felt like part of the community there — but I had no idea what was coming.
+The students, teachers and parents at Kashishi had always been warm and welcoming to me — I truly felt like part of the community there — but I had no idea what was coming.
 They gathered in a semicircle around me in the gym and sang a version of “Country Roads” they’d rewritten to be about the island.
 I lasted about two lines before I began sobbing.

 To this day I can’t hear that song without getting teary-eyed and thinking about my wonderful students and friends at Kashishi.